abhishekverma276/SecuEHR/README.md

 # SecureEHR
-Security Application for Electronic Health Records(EHRs)
+A Secure Application for Electronic Health Records(EHRs)